FronkonGames/Dawn-Of-The-Cards/content/article/rendering_a_card.md

 half3 pixel = lerp(image, frame, frame.a);
 ```

 In this way if the transparency of the frame is 0, you will see the image, otherwise you will see the frame.
+And if it is something in between, we will see a mix between the two images.

 ![Back](/Dawn-Of-The-Cards/images/rendering_a_card/back.jpg "Back")